15 Different Types of Crickets

 #2 – Australian Field Cricket (Teleogryllus oceanicus)

-Found throughout the continent of Australia, this species is sometimes also known as the Pacific or oceanic field cricket.
+Found throughout the continent of Australia, this cricket species is sometimes also known as the Pacific or oceanic field cricket.
 It’s a mix of black and dark brown with stripes on the back of its head.
-At 1.2 to 1.3 inches long, the species tends to group together in large numbers and will dig burrows if it can’t find a crack or hole to hide in.
+At 1.2 to 1.3 inches long, this species tends to group together in large numbers and will dig burrows if they can’t find a crack or hole to hide in.

-Oddly enough, this species was introduced to Hawai’i where the parasitic fly Ormia ochracea began homing in on their chirps.
+Oddly enough, these little guys introduced to Hawai’i where the parasitic fly Ormia ochracea began homing in on their chirps.
 As a result, the species quickly learned to stop chirping when the flies are active and are actually mutating so they can no longer produce sound, which may soon result in the Hawai’ian specimens being reclassified as a new species.

 #3 – Black Field Cricket (Teleogryllus commodus)

 This species is so closely related to the Australian field cricket that the latter was once thought to be part of the former.
-However, this species tends to top out at around 1.2 inches long and has a slightly more restricted range of the Australian mainland and New Zealand.
+However, this type of cricket tends to top out at around 1.2 inches long and has a slightly more restricted range of the Australian mainland and New Zealand.

 #4 – Bush Crickets, AKA Katydids (Tettigoniidae family)